Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-create-image/guide.en-gb.md

 ---
-title: "Building Custom OpenStack Image on OPCP"
+title: "Building a custom OpenStack Image on OPCP"
 excerpt: "Find out how to create your own operating system image on On-Prem Cloud Platform"
 updated: 2025-11-21
 ---